aws-samples/automated-exploratory-data-with-model-operationalization/README.md

 To start using Data Wrangler, complete the following steps:
 1. In a Sagemaker Studio domain, on the Launcher tab, choose “New data flow”.
-2. Import the Patient Readmission Dataset HealthcareDiabeticReadmission.csv from its location in Amazon S3.
+2. Import the Patient Readmission Dataset `flowHealthcareDiabeticReadmission.csv` from its location in Amazon S3.
 3. Choose Import dataset.

 ![importdata.png](https://github.com/aws-samples/automated-exploratory-data-with-model-operationalization/blob/main/Images/importdata.png)